There are cities we visit; others that capture our hearts like lovers.

 Pay 120,000 VND (approximately $7AUD) for the official entrance ticket into the UNESCO World Heritage-listed old town.
 This also grants you access to five historic attractions, including the grandiose Fukian Assembly Hall, historic houses, museums, cultural experiences and the Japanese Covered Bridge.

 At nightfall the banks of the river ignite with lanterns, while cooking pots send delicious smells into the sultry air, capturing tourists like the moths around the coloured lights.

 Renowned for great food, there’s no end of choice, from traditional fare to exciting fusions of French, Western, Chinese, Japanese and local dishes.

-From the balcony of Hoa Anh Dao Sakura Restaurant you can gaze down upon the lantern-lit river, while savouring a fragrant noodle salad loaded with fresh mint, basil and papaya.
+From the balcony of Sakura Restaurant you can gaze down upon the lantern-lit river, while savouring a fragrant noodle salad loaded with fresh mint, basil and papaya.

-For more mouth-watering moments, check out the acclaimed Morning Glory restaurant – which also offers superb cooking classes.
+For more mouth-watering moments, grab a table at the acclaimed Morning Glory restaurant – which also offers superb cooking classes.